 Medical School: University of Alabama School of Medicine, Birmingham, Alabama 2005

 Internship: University of Mississippi Medical Center, Jackson, Mississippi 2006

 Residency: University of Mississippi Medical Center, Jackson, Mississippi 2010

 Certifications & Associations:

 American Academy of Orthopaedic Surgeons, Alabama Orthopedic Society,Medical Association of the State of Alabama, American Medical Association

-Medplex Outpatient Surgery Center and Brookwood Medical Center
+Medplex Outpatient Surgery Center, Brookwood Medical Center, Grandview Medical Center